 • Vermilion: President Obama and First Lady Michelle delight in a romantic Valentine's Day dinner at this cozy restaurant.

 • FireFlies Bar & Restaurant: After receiving an invite to try the "best burger in town" from the owner, President Obama stopped by for lunch with his secretary of education, Arne Duncan.

 Ronald Reagan and Laura Bush

-• Ireland's Own (formerly Pat Troy's Ireland's Own): Surprise visit by Ronald Reagan on St. Patrick's Day 1988.
+• Ireland's Own (now closed): Surprise visit by Ronald Reagan on St. Patrick's Day 1988.
 The restaurant features photos of Reagan, the original table where he dined and a bust of the president.

 • Jackson 20: Laura Bush dined here during her husband's presidency.
 This tavern was named for President Andrew Jackson and his picture on the $20 bill.

 George Washington and Early Presidents